Home > Programs > Nursing > States > Hawaii

 How does Nursing pay in Hawaii compare to other states?

-Hawaii offers competitive entry-level wages, though median salaries are currently 14.3% below the national trend.
+Hawaii offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Hawaii a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in Hawaii?